Home

 Here are two suggestions for Zone 2 success:

-1. Make some time to plan your day -- preferably the day before, but certainly no later than first thing in the morning.
+Preferably the day before, but certainly no later than first thing in the morning.
 Take 10 minutes daily to estimate what Zone 2 time you’ll get.
 Doing this really helps you take control -- you decide how you use your time rather than other people.

 Let’s say your classes finish at 3.30pm.
 You plan to leave school at 5.00pm.
 (If you create a good reason to do so, it helps).
 Your Zone 2 time may consist of this 90 minute slot, plus an hour or two during the day.